jwmiller5/Compliance/compliance/regulatory/gdpr-fast-track-migration.md

 Once successfully logged in, the credentials and key will be stored for use with FastTrack modules for the remainder of the current PowerShell session.

-If you need to connect to a cloud environment, other than commercial, *-Environment* will need to be added to *Log in* command with one of the following valid environments:
+If you need to connect to a cloud environment, other than commercial, *-Environment* will need to be added to *sign in* command with one of the following valid environments:

 - AzureCloud
 - AzureChinaCloud